JanosDS/switchfully/10-programming-fundamentals-java/00-self-evaluation/README.md

 ### Codelab 08

-- [:x:] All birds have a beak size, it can be small, medium or large.
+- [:heavy_check_mark:] All birds have a beak size, it can be small, medium or large.
 Furthermore, it should be possible to **get** this beak size.
     - Eagle is a specific type of bird, an eagle has a large beak size.
     - Pigeon is a specific type of bird, a pigeon has a medium beak size.